swillhs/nexthol-karbon/karbon/karbon.rst

 Exploring Logging & Visualization
 +++++++++++++++++++++++++++++++++

 Karbon provides a plug-in architecture to continually add additional functionality on top of vanilla Kubernetes.
-The firdst plug-in Karbon will provide is an integrated logging services stack called **EFK**, short for `Elasticsearch <https://github.com/elastic/elasticsearch>`_, `fluentd <https://www.fluentd.org/>`_ and `Kibana <https://github.com/elastic/kibana>`_.
+The firsts plug-ins Karbon provides are an integrated logging services stack called **EFK**, short for `Elasticsearch <https://github.com/elastic/elasticsearch>`_, `fluentd <https://www.fluentd.org/>`_ and `Kibana <https://github.com/elastic/kibana>`_; and monitoring and alerting with Prometheus.

 Elasticsearch is a real-time, distributed, and scalable search engine which allows for full-text and structured search, as well as analytics.
 It is commonly used to index and search through large volumes of log data, but can also be used to search many different kinds of documents.